Skip to content

 self.validation_run.save(update_fields=["summary"])

-The _extract_downstream_signals() method on StepOrchestrator (validibot/validations/services/step_orchestrator.py) reads these stored signals back for downstream steps:
+The _extract_downstream_signals() method on StepOrchestrator (validibot/validations/services/step_orchestrator.py) reads these stored outputs back for downstream steps, structuring them as {step_key: {"output": {...}}}.

 Key function reference